GoobyFRS/bluebotpc-web/pages/wordpress.md

 ## Premium Hosting

 **Premium** plans are ideal for Medium-sized business websites or [WooCommerce](https://woocommerce.com/) webshops!
-Operating with the latest AMD EYPC processors to tackle even the most intense workloads!
+Going the extra-mile, our Premium plans offer Extended CDN Support & Object Storage.
+This offers a unique method of content delivery and extending the capabilities of our customers!

 Includes 1TB of BlueBotCDN monthly bandwidth plus 250GB of Object Storage!
 [Click Here to get started!](https://www.mattfaulkner.net/bluebotpc/)